gquere/gquere.github.io/PatrolAdvisory.md

 Editor response
 ---------------
-According to the editor these are not a vulnerabilities.
+According to the editor these are not vulnerabilities: "These are not vulnerabilities for us as we have provided the option to implement the authentication".

 Timeline
 --------